Risk-Based Auto-Deleveraging: Details and Proofs for Single-Asset Isolated Margining

 \emph{(c) $\Rightarrow$ (b).} If $x_i>0$, then $\ell_i(x_i)=t$, and since $\ell_i(x)=\frac{p_\tau(q_i-x)}{E_i}$ this implies $x_i=q_i-\frac{E_i}{p_\tau}t>0$, hence $x_i=\big(q_i-\frac{E_i}{p_\tau}t\big)_+$.
 If instead $x_i=0$, then $\ell_i(0)\le t$ implies $\frac{p_\tau q_i}{E_i}\le t$, i.e.\ $q_i-\frac{E_i}{p_\tau}t\le 0$, hence again $x_i=\big(q_i-\frac{E_i}{p_\tau}t\big)_+$.
 Thus $x=y(t)$.

 Using feasibility $\sum_i x_i=Q$, we have

 Since the equation $G(t)=Q$ has the unique solution $t^\star$, it follows that $t=t^\star$ and therefore $x=y(t^\star)=x^\star$.

 \emph{(b) $\Rightarrow$ (a).} A solution to (a) trivially exists by the Weierstrass Extreme Value Theorem since $\mathcal{X}$ is compact and the objective is continuous.
-Since any solution to (a) satisfies (c) and the solution to (c) is unique through (b), the solution to (a) is also unique and agrees with the solution to (b).
+Since any solution to (a) satisfies (c), and any feasible allocation satisfying (c) must coincide with the unique minimax optimizer from (b), every solution to (a) equals the solution to (b).

 This proves the equivalence and uniqueness. \end{proof}